CalebStandfield/custom-http/README.md

 ## Purpose

 This is in no way shape or form meant to replace an existing framework or library — it’s just an exercise in understanding what happens beneath them.
-By implementing concurrency, scheduling, and I/O from first principles, I'll be able see how performance and correctness interact in low-level systems programming, which is currently what I'm intrested in and would like a bit more practice in.
+By implementing concurrency, scheduling, and I/O from first principles, I'll be able to see how performance and correctness interact in low-level systems programming, which is currently what I'm interested in and would like a bit more practice in.